jorge-fernandez-salas-ntuDzybCpH0-unsplash

 Beginning in the Middle Ages and continuing through the travails of life under Spanish, Austrian, French and Dutch rule, the Yiddish speakers of Belgium continue to operate schools, synagogues, professional associations and political groups.

-However, less than 1% of the population now speaks the language.
+However, less than 1% of the population now speaks it.

 Additional International Languages Spoken in Belgium